 Currency of Montenegro: general information

-- Montenegro is not a member of the European Union, but only a candidate for membership.
-The experience of other countries shows that a country can be in this status for 10 years.
+- Montenegro is not in the European Union; it is just a candidate for membership.
+Countries can remain in this status for up to 10 years.

-- For details about where Montenegro is included, and where it is not and why, read the article: Montenegro in the EU or not?
+- For more details on Montenegro’s membership status and why, read the article: Montenegro in the EU or not?

 Good to know:

-Many people ask: how is it possible to use the currency of another country without any consequences.
+Many people ask how it’s possible to use a currency not officially their own without consequences.

 Where to pay by card and where in cash